Consulting Geologist

 Peer Review

-Peer review is a necessary part of publication.
-It ensures the credibility of your work, which would be highly questionable in absence of independent scrutiny.
-Peer reviewers identify erroneous, missing, and redundant citations.
-They also identify baseless statements, logical errors, and interpretive problems depending on the quality and standards of the journal with which you seek publication.
-The most important aspect of peer review is the verification of scientific methodology and criteria irrespective of whether the idea would otherwise be considered respectable.
-Peer review exists to verify the rigor of scientific breakthroughs, and given such breakthroughs are indeed scientifically rigorous, to ensure that the radical new idea is published with clear basis in repeatable tests and verifiable evidence.
+Peer review exists to verify the empirical rigor of scientific breakthroughs, and given such breakthroughs are indeed scientifically rigorous, to ensure that the radical new idea is published with clear basis in repeatable tests and verifiable evidence.
 In this sense, peer-review is not a conservative mechanism but a method of ensuring that those radical new ideas that have the support of empirical evidence are guaranteed public discussion.

 Bibliography